 Helping autistic people to help each other

 We are an Autistic People’s Organisation based in Edinburgh.
-All members are on the autistic spectrum, and our goal is to help autistic people make each other’s lives better through peer support, advocacy and education.
+All full members are on the autistic spectrum, and our goal is to help autistic people make each other’s lives better through peer support, advocacy and education.

 Full Membership of AMASE is open to autistic adults aged 16 and over in Edinburgh, Lothians and Fife, with members in other nearby areas admitted at the committee’s discretion.
 Those who don’t fit those criteria are eligible to be Associate Members, provided they support AMASE’s objectives.
 There is no joining fee.
 You can join here.

 - Edinburgh’s second ever Autistic Pride Picnic is on the Meadows on the 13th of July, 2019.